RakhithJK/wazuh-wazuh-qa-wiki/FIM-System-tests:-Scenarios-list.md

 ___
 <br>

-### 0212 - "Check overlap of scheduled syscheck scan and realtime scan
+### <a name="0212"></a>0212 - Check overlap of scheduled syscheck scan and realtime scan

 #### Purpose
-"Determine how does the periodic fim scan affect to realtime and if the overlap produces failures in alert generation or big delays"
+Determine how does the periodic fim scan affect to realtime and if the overlap produces failures in alert generation or big delays.
 #### Configuration
 - Monitor `/opt/fim_testing` with 4 recursion level.
-- `frequency="10"` ', check_all="yes"
+- `frequency="10"`, `check_all="yes"`
 #### Input values
 - Generate 1,100, 1000 and 10.000 files at the same time.
 #### Expected results